 3rd Mention | 11 to 11.99 |

-Grand PRIX 2025 will be awarded by the jury to a solo candidate, all categories and disciplines combined, who stands out throughout the competition.
-This prize will be accompanied by a cash amount of €200.
+The Grand PRIZE 2026 will be awarded by the jury to a solo candidate, across all categories and disciplines, who has left a significant mark on the entire competition.

 To ensure everyone's comfort during the competition, you are allowed to film your own child, but taking photos is prohibited.
 Photography throughout the event will be handled by Sud Reportage.